Table of Contents

 What is APM (Association for Project Management)?

 The Association for Project Management (APM) is a UK-based organisation that provides certifications and standards for Project Management.
 It is aligned with PRINCE2 and Agile methodologies and focuses on broad Project Management knowledge.
-APM equips professionals with practical skills that can be applied across multiple industries, helping them manage projects with flexibility.
+APM equips professionals with practical skills that can be applied across multiple industries, helping them manage projects with flexibility

 Benefits and Challenges of APM

-So far, you would have explored APM vs PMP.
+So far, you have explored APM vs PMP.
 Let’s check the benefits and challenges of APM now:

-Benefits of APM:
+1) Benefits of APM

 1) Flexibility: APM allows you to adapt the Project Management methods that suit the specific needs of each project.